habtom/factum/README.md

 At this stage of development, the tool has the following key features mainly for specification of ADPs:
 * Specification of abstract data types
 * Graphical modeling of component types
-* Specification of architectural constraints and
+* Specification of architectural constraints
-* Specification of architectural guarantees.
+* Specification of architectural guarantees and
+* Generattion of Isabelle/HOL theory from ADP specification.

 The tool is developed using the Eclipse Modeling Framework (EMF) and supporting languages xtext and xtend.